Education after age 16

 What is offered?

 Colleges offer a wide range of different courses.
 From those that do not need any specific GCSE Grades (Foundation Studies and access courses) through to GCSEs (including English and maths), A levels, apprenticeships, degrees and professional qualifications.
-Although most full-time Colleges are attended by 16 to 19 year-olds, there are also many adults studying in a college on a range of short, part-time, professional or Higher Education courses.
+Most learners are aged 16 to 19, but colleges also support adult learners.

 You can view the draft graduated response of provision that the local authority expects to be available for Special Educational Needs and/or Disabilities within Somerset colleges at post-16.
 There will be a person at College in charge of supporting young people with special educational needs.
 This person may be called a SENCO similar to in schools, or the SEN Lead.
 The college must make sure that students with SEN know who they can go to for help.